joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/README.md

 1. What's the difference between a list and a generator?
 And the advantages of either?
 2. What is the advantage of storing a word list in a set rather than a list?

 ---
 <br>

-# How do to everything.
+# Below is how do to everything in the above list perfectly.
 * [Python Termimal (ipython)](#python-terminal)
 * [Advanced Python](#advanced-python)
 * [Generators](#generators)